snehasivadas21/quicktaskpro/README.md

 - **Authentication**: JWT (SimpleJWT)
 - **Database**: SQLite (for local development)
 - **Env Management**: `python-decouple`
-- **Hosting Ready**: Can be deployed to platforms like Render or Railway
+- **Hosting Ready**: Can be deployed to platforms like Render --> https://quicktaskpro-2.onrender.com

 ---